jhertz/gb-rta-bruteforce-1/README.md

 #### jhertz modifications/notes

-in order to get this to build, you need to use gcc4.2.
+this has been modified to build w/ clang

-the SConstruct file is changed in order to point to my Java8, and to my gcc4.2. you will need to adjust them. luckily its just a nice python script and is a hell of a lot easier to change than a cryptic autogen'd makefile.
+the SConstruct file will need to be changed in order to point to your Java8. luckily its just a nice python script and is a hell of a lot easier to change than a cryptic autogen'd makefile.

-for dependencies, you need: java8, scons, sdl (not sdl2), gcc4.2, and ant. you can install them all with homebrew.
+for dependencies, you need: java8, scons, sdl (not sdl2), clang (use xcode on osx) and ant. you can install them all with homebrew (on osx), or apt-get on debian linuxes.

 #### Credits